simplesolutionswithaidan/Klipper-for-TronXY-X5SA-stm32f446-mainboard/readme.md

 ![Alt text](pictures/mainsailmachinetab.png)

 - **NOTE:** You do have to manually change the rotation distance of the extruder, instructions can be found [HERE](https://www.klipper3d.org/Rotation_Distance.html#calibrating-rotation_distance-on-extruders) and the z_offset, which can be found [HERE](https://www.klipper3d.org/Rotation_Distance.html#calibrating-rotation_distance-on-extruders)

+Congratulations!
+You have sucessfully installed klipper onto your X5SA with a STM32F446 chip!
+Happy printing and make sure to create an issue on this repo if you have any questions or suggestions.